wojtas99/UAV-Recon-Tool/README.md

   - Gradle Version: 7.5
   - Building Options: civDebug

-Also you have to define the debug.keystore and my-release-key.keystore:
+Also you have to define the debug.keystore and release.keystore:

 **debug.keystore:**
 ```